anoxhaj/Biblike/README.md

 # Biblike

-A minimalistic offline bible mobile application, built with React Native, Expo(SDK 52) and SQLite3.
+A minimalistic offline Bible reading mobile application, built with:

+- React Native
+- Expo (SDK 52)
+- SQLite3

 ## Version 1.0.0

 ### Features

 - Light/dark mode.
+- Cross-references (Tap a verse to select it, tap it another time to show the hidden view).

+### Bible Versions

-- Only the albanian ALBB version (1994) is currently supported.
+- ALBB (shqip)
-- Pressing a verse once will underline it, pressing the underlined verse will open the Cross-References view.

 ## Use

-- You can find a pre-built preview .apk with eas cli for personal use [here](./builds)
+- You can find a pre-built preview `.apk` with eas cli for personal use [here](./builds).
 - **IMPORTANT**: Before uninstalling the application, clear data to remove the database.